Doug E. Fresh: Music career

 In 1992, after a four-year hiatus, Fresh joined MC Hammer's label Bust It Records and issued the album Doin' What I Gotta Do, a commercial failure despite some minor acclaim for the single "Bustin' Out (On Funk)", which sampled Rick James's 1979 single "Bustin' Out".

 In 1993, Fresh found a new home at Island Records-affiliated label Gee Street.
 However, he only released one single containing three songs: "I-ight (Alright)" (the main track), "Bounce" and "Freaks".
 Although "I-ight" (which originated the now-famous club chant "Heyyyyyy, YO!...
 I-iiiiight?") was slated to become the first major hit for Doug E. Fresh in five years, it was almost immediately overshadowed by "Freaks", a dancehall tune beatboxed entirely by Doug E. Fresh and vocalized mainly by his protégé, a Brooklyn-born Jamaican teenage newcomer named Vicious.
 The song received major radio and club play, followed by video play in early 1994.
 Vicious would soon ink a deal with Sony Music's Epic Records for three years, although he would only release one album, Destination Brooklyn.

 In 1995, Slick Rick and Doug E. Fresh reunited for a track on an album titled Play, which received positive reviews; Bret Love wrote, "A welcome flashback to the days when guns, drugs, sex, and violence were not the genre's primary lyrical focus."
 Also on the Play album was "Freak It Out", which featured Uncle Luke, was produced by platinum producer Frankie Cutlass and appeared on the Don't Be a Menace to South Central While Drinking Your Juice in the Hood soundtrack.
 Play was certified gold by the RIAA.

-Post Play (2007–present)
+Post Play (since 2007)

 On May 23, 2007, he performed variations on "The Show" with finalist Blake Lewis on the sixth-season finale of American Idol, the first ever hip-hop performance on the show.

 In 2010, Fresh resurfaced when rap group Cali Swag District brought back some of his trademark dance moves for their song "Teach Me How to Dougie."
 Members of Cali Swag District saw Texas college students doing a local dance created in Dallas called the "D-Town Boogie".
 They recognized it as a modified version of Fresh's dance moves and created a song that would feature the dance and would also give Fresh his due credit.